-Following this awesome and promising research, we’ll soon be launching our first personalized learning book, ABC For You book.
-Using rhyme, colour, opposites and a highly personalized (and fun) mini-story on each spread, it contains all the tools to help launch a little one’s learning journey into the stratosphere.
+Following this awesome and promising research, we’ve launched our first personalized learning book, ABC For You.
+Using rhyme, color, opposites and a highly personalized (and fun) mini-story on each spread, it contains all the tools to help launch a little one’s learning journey into the stratosphere.

 Benefit 4: Develops empathy